neoforged/.github/primers/1.21.6/index.md

 - `net.minecraft.world.entity.ai.sensing.AdultSensor` now looks for a `LivingEntity`
     - `setNearestVisibleAdult` is now `protected`
 - `net.minecraft.world.entity.animal.Fox#isJumping` -> `LivingEntity#isJumping`
+- `net.minecraft.world.entity.animal.horse.AbstractHorse`
-- `net.minecraft.world.entity.animal.horse.AbstractHorse#isJumping` -> `LivingEntity#isJumping`
+    - `isJumping` -> `LivingEntity#isJumping`
+    - `setStanding` now takes in an `int` instead of a `boolean` for the stand counter
+        - the `false` logic is moved to `clearStanding`
 - `net.minecraft.world.entity.monster`
     - `Ghast` now implements `Mob`
         - `$GhastLookGoal` is now public, taking in a `Mob`
-        - `$GhastMoveControl` is now public, taking in whether it should be careful when moving, its speed, and a supplied boolean of whether the ghast should stop moving
+        - `$GhastMoveControl` is now public, taking in whether it should be careful when moving and a supplied boolean of whether the ghast should stop moving
         - `$RandomFloatAroundGoal` is now `public`, taking in a `Mob` and a block distance
     - `Phantom` now implements `Mob`
 - `net.minecraft.world.entity.player.Abilities`